-34 Risk assessment
+33 Risk assessment

 Specific legislation outlines assessments that need to be made for particular types of activity - such as manual handling, use of display screen equipment, noise, and hazardous substances.
 A general risk assessment will identify where such other assessments are required.
 Once suitable means for reducing risk have been identified, those measures need to be implemented.
 Assessments are reviewed on a regular basis and at least every year.
+Risk assessments are also requested of any hirer of the facilities.

-35 Safe use of ladders:
+34 Safe use of ladders: